 Life got very busy, though - as if it wasn't busy enough already.

 And then a kitchen timer went off (bing!!)
-Why not indulge my crafting passion (and use the knowledge gleaned from years of writing for cosmetic companies and auditing college classes at George Brown, my day job) to make affordable, effective, delicious smelling natural bath products for grownups AND children, so that people everywhere could experience the joys of a simple soak?
+Why not indulge my crafting passion (and use the knowledge gleaned from years of writing for cosmetic companies and auditing college classes at George Brown, then my day job), to make affordable, effective, delicious smelling natural bath products for grownups AND children, so that people everywhere could experience the joys of a simple soak?
 After all, we have to get clean.
 Shouldn't we enjoy it?

 I knew I was onto something big!